fcrespel/project-factory-incubator/README.md

 **Project Factory** is a fully integrated stack of open source tools for software project management.

-See <http://project-factory.fr> for more information.
+See <https://project-factory.fr> for more information and documentation.

 ## Incubator repository

 The **project-factory-incubator** repository provides packages that may be incomplete and are not yet part of the official packages repository.

-## Documentation

-Documentation is available at <https://it-toolbox.github.io/project-factory-core/>

 ## License